mikkohei13/airflow/readme.md

   docker-compose up; docker-compose down;

-Set up latest observation id and update time to Varibales.
+Set up api token, latest observation id and update time to Varibales.
 TODO: instructions.

 To test the DAG in Airflow, enable and trigger it manually.